 Sometimes the cause is obvious, such as a busted pipe or roof leak (when it’s the only thing above you).
 Other causes take a little more investigation.
 Check all upstairs bathrooms, pipes, and the attic area.

-If you can’t find an obvious reason for the leak, you may need the help of a plumbing professional.
+If you can’t find an obvious reason for the leak, you may need the help of a professional leak detection company near me.

 2. Get Rid of Damaged Material